 In recent years, various definitions for postbiotics have been proposed; however, these definitions often contain gaps that require further clarification.
-To create a comprehensive and clear definition of postbiotics, it is essential to consider whether microbial cells or their components should be included, as well as whether the substances they produce can still be effective without the actual microbial cells.
-Furthermore, it is important to clarify whether the definition should be limited on substances produced by probiotics and whether postbiotics themselves play a role in health benefits.
-Tackling these critical points will be essential for enhancing the understanding of postbiotics (Vinderola, Sanders, & Salminen, 2022).
+To create a comprehensive and clear definition of postbiotics, it is essential to consider whether microbial cells or their components should be included, as well as whether the substances they produce can remain effective even without the actual microbial cells.
+Furthermore, it is important to clarify whether the definition should be limited to substances produced by probiotics and whether postbiotics themselves play a role in health benefits.
+Tackling these critical points will be essential for enhancing the understanding of postbiotics (Vinderola et al., 2022).
 Previous studies have employed various definitions of postbiotics over the years, presented in Table 1.